-Arnold, MC, Bier, RL, Lindberg, TT, Bernhardt, ES, and Di Giulio, RT.
-"Biofilm mediated uptake of selenium in streams with mountaintop coal mine drainage."
+Arnold, M, Bier, R, Lindberg, T, Bernhardt, E, and Di Giulio, R. "Biofilm mediated uptake of selenium in streams with mountaintop coal mine drainage."
 Limnologica - Ecology and Management of Inland Waters 65 (July 2017): 10-13.

 Bernhardt, ES, Blaszczak, JR, Ficken, CD, Fork, ML, Kaiser, KE, and Seybold, EC.
 "Control Points in Ecosystems: Moving Beyond the Hot Spot Hot Moment Concept."
 Ecosystems 20, no. 4 (June 2017): 665-682.

 Macrosystems, Collaborative Research: Defining Stream Biomes Beyond the Steady State awarded by National Science Foundation

 Collaborative Research: Salinization of the inland coastal plain through saltwater intrusion: landscapes in transition awarded by National Science Foundation